15 Website Tools You Should Use Before Launching Your Website

 These tools help you to understand if your website documents are up to the standard level or not.
 And if there are any issues, you can see that also in the report.
 These free tools can help you to save lots of money and time by checking your website’s validity.
 So use the W3C Markup Validator before launching and save your time of manual checking.

 Before launching a website, you must take a solid backup solution.
 Every developer might be aware of this but doing this manually is a very outdated way now because it is tedious and not very feasible.
 So to install a robust backup solution try using UpdraftPlus.
-It is the most trusted scheduled backup plugin for any size of website.
-With its easy-to-follow interface, you can quickly schedule automatic backup, plugins, themes, backup files, and restore your backup data from the WordPress panel.
+It is the most trusted scheduled backup plugin for any size website.
+With its easy-to-follow interface, you can quickly schedule automatic backup, plugins, themes, and backup files, and restore your backup data from the WordPress panel.
 It is customizable as well to get your required backup settings.
-So overall, it is a handy and easy plugin to use for backup solutions before the actual launching.
+So overall, it is a handy and easy plugin to use for backup solutions before the actual launch.

-10. Uptime Robot:
+10. Uptime Robot

 One other thing you should include in your website before launching is a good tool for monitoring.
 Sometimes your website can be down or create some issues, and that’s why you need constant monitoring on every aspect.
 Uptime Robot is a beautiful tool for uptime monitoring.
 It is free to use, and it will monitor your website every five minutes and send your alerts through SMS, email, or any other channel of your preference.
 Website monitoring, SSL certificate monitoring, response monitoring, multi-locations checks, and many other features are included in this tool.

-11. SSL Shopper:
+11. SSL Shopper

 We know installing an SSL certificate is a whole different challenging task.
-But after successful installation and configuration, you need to check it thoroughly before the actual launching.
-The SSL Shopper is a simple tool that helps you to diagnose problems with your SSL certificate installation, if there are any.
+But after successful installation and configuration, you need to check it thoroughly before the actual launch.
+The SSL Shopper is a simple tool that helps you to diagnose problems with your SSL certificate installation if there are any.

 You just need to enter your website’s URL to get every detail.
 It shows server type, issuer, validity, certificate details, and many other pieces of information.
 So you can have a complete analysis of your certificates and adjust things prior to launching day.
 SSL Shopper is easy to use and trusted tool for SSL certificate solutions.

-12. Optimiezly:
+12. Optimiezly

 This is an optional tool for websites.
 If you want to run an A/B test on your UI design or specific webpage, then Optimizely is a tool for you.
 It is a fantastic tool with advanced features to help you run various experiments with your website.
 It is a smartly built tool to allow maximum experiments and minimum performance impact.
 Before launching, if you want to experiment with your options and understand your users well for future upgradation or any other business objective, then you need to take the help of some powerful tools and which is what Optimizely is for.
 So go for this popular tool in the industry for experiments requirement.

-13. ProWritingAid:
+13. ProWritingAid

 ProWritingAid is a supportive tool for the content part of your website.
 It is a chrome plugin to analyze your content and provide your corrections.
 With this tool, you can understand the readability score of your copy.
-To install this tool and run a test is a very simple task.
+To install this tool and running a test is a very simple task.
 And therefore, before making everything official, it’s nice just to check the content of web pages through this tool and understand issues.
 Then, according to your readability score, you can decide what changes you should make to serve the best user experience.
 So try using ProWritingAid before launch to get the final validation on website copies.

-14. Website Grader:
+14. Website Grader

 This tool is a comprehensive help for websites.
-It analyses multiple aspects at the same time and provides you an extended report about your website’s accessibility, navigability, speed, and UX.
+It analyses multiple aspects at the same time and provides you with an extended report about your website’s accessibility, navigability, speed, and UX.
 Website Grader works as an inspection tool for the overall website.
 This tool is by HubSpot, and it’s free to use.

 Before the launch, you can take a test of your website and understand your website’s position from a marketing perspective.
 It shows you a distinct score between 1-100 as per your website’s analysis.
 It also gives you some informative suggestions on how to improve your website.
 This tool can be used before and after the launch just to take an overview of the website and provide the best user experience.

-15. W3C Link Checker:
+15. W3C Link Checker

 Lastly, it’s a fundamental requirement of any website before it gets live to go through strict link checking.
-W3C Link Checker is a dominantly used tool for checking URL’s health.
-It’s not necessary that your website has all working links on every page.
+W3C Link Checker is a dominantly used tool for checking URLs’ health.
+It’s not necessary that your website has all the working links on every page.
 There can be some errors, mistakes, and misplacements by you or anyone from your team.

-So to check whether your website has only healthy and working URLs, you need to use a reliable link checking tool.
+So to check whether your website has only healthy and working URLs, you need to use a reliable link-checking tool.
 W3C is an intelligent tool that will extract a list of all anchors and links.
 You get a complete analysis of working, broken, duplicate, and corrupted links.
 So to ensure a completely prepared website, run W3C link checking and work accordingly.

-Checking every element before launching doesn’t necessarily give you aid with a successful launch.
+Checking every element before launching doesn’t necessarily give you aid in a successful launch.
 Even after the launch, you still have to run through a number of tasks.
-But without a proper inspection and testing, no website developer likes to launch his website.
+But without proper inspection and testing, no website developer likes to launch his website.
 Moreover, it is not advisable either.
-So for the commitment of your checklist, you need some helpful and reliable tools which can carry responsibilities and give you an ideal output.
+So for the commitment to your checklist, you need some helpful and reliable tools which can carry responsibilities and give you an ideal output.

 With the tools mentioned above, you can rest assured with your respective analysis.
 They are professionally built, widely used, and easy to understand.
 You can get your required report and align your website with the predetermined structure.
 So include them however you want in your pre-launching schedule and make your website error-free and geared up for a powerful launch on every online platform.